GreyMatteOr/ideabox-boilerplate/README.md

   + At first, iteration 0 and 1 took a lot of effort and eye-balling to put together.
 This took more time than we had anticipated We knew we were going to be working under time-constraints and a lot of material we had yet to cover was up ahead.
 Still, each time we got together, we blasted through a whole iteration in usually 3 hours or less.
 Even with all of the outside challenges, we came together and got to where we wanted to be with a decent chunk of leftover time.
 Even some never-before-seen git errors couldn't slow us down for very long!

   + We all are much more comfortable with gridding and formatting a page in CSS.
 We also have a better understanding of managing the data model along-side of the DOM.

+  + We (especially I (danny)) started to really be able to grasp the code towards the end.
+I feel like this project really allowed me to better connect my html and css, but more importanly which was my end goal in this, I was able to little by little get more comfortable with my javascript.

 > [Back to the top](#idea-organizer)
  ---